LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/Path-sums-in-binary-trees.md

             8, [13]
         ]
     ]

+We could also use an array of arrays by level (breadth-first), which will also be shown in my [review of Raku solutions to PWC 57](https://github.com/LaurentRosenfeld/Perl-6-Miscellaneous/blob/master/Challenges-in-Perl6/Tree-inversion.md).

 We could even use a simple flat array in a way similar to what is commonly done for *binary heaps* (i.e. a binary tree that keeps a partial order).
 Here we're not interested with partial order, but the idea is to use an array with an implicit data structure reflected in the following properties.
 The item with subscript 0 is the value of the root node.
 The index of an element is used to compute the index of its parent and the indices of its children.
 The basic idea is that, for any node, the index of its parent is about half the index of the current node, and, conversely, the indices of the children are about twice the index of the current node.
 More precisely, for a tree starting at index 0, the exact formulas for a node with index `$n` are commonly as follows: